Epicurious drops beef recipes, drawing ire from the pro-burger crowd — and some food activists

 Epicurious declined to comment, but its editors portrayed the choice to eschew beef as a small but significant step toward a more sustainable food system.
 “It might not feel like much, but cutting out just a single ingredient — beef — can have an outsize impact on making a person’s cooking more environmentally friendly,” they wrote.

 The platform, which is owned by Condé Nast, had actually stopped publishing new recipes containing beef about a year ago, the editors wrote.
-They decided to make the announcement now, they said, with beef consumption starting to “creep up” after a long decline.
+They decided to make the announcement now, they said, with beef consumption “slowly creeping up” after a long decline.
 “The conversation about sustainable cooking clearly needs to be louder; this policy is our contribution to that conversation,” Hoffman and Tamarkin wrote.

 Although Fox News host John Roberts admitted that the graphic that ran during his show was untrue, there was no putting the genie back in the bottle, and it had already taken off on social media, prompting some lawmakers to vow they would defend their beloved steaks and patties from the clutches of the White House.